fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Microsoft SQL Server: supports Transparent Data Encryption (TDE)
 - Used when complex joins are needed
 - Use Endpoint got from DescribeBDInstances API to connect
-- Use General, Error and Slow query logs to debugs issues
+- Use General, Error and Slow query logs to debug issues
 - [FAQ](https://aws.amazon.com/rds/faqs/)

 ## S3